 Over the years, IFC has drawn on its global and local experience and has provided a combination of investments and advisory services in Bangladesh.
-As of June 2017, IFC’s committed portfolio in Bangladesh is over:
+As of June 2018, IFC’s committed portfolio in Bangladesh is around:

 IFC promotes sustainable growth and private sector development in Bangladesh through investing in critical infrastructure; boosting financial inclusion; enhancing textiles competitiveness and supporting reforms to make doing business easier for private sector